 How I Work

-I’m a psychotherapist who works with people who are striving for a personal sense of well-being and balance.
-In order to have a genuine connection to a therapist, trust is vital for therapy to work.
-I have experience in helping people with life transitions, relationship issues, grief and loss, depression, anger, anxiety, and trauma.
+I’m a psychotherapist who works with people striving for personal well-being and balance.
+Trust is vital for therapy to work, so my clients and I forge a genuine connection.
+I have a wealth of experience helping people with life transitions, relationship issues, grief and loss, depression, anger, anxiety, and trauma.

-My background is diverse, with many rich experiences.
-I received a Bachelor’s in Journalism from The University of Texas at Austin, and worked for 13 years as a photojournalist for daily newspapers.
-However, I wanted to get out from behind the camera and have a deeper connection with people, so I set a goal of becoming a psychotherapist.
+I earned my bachelor’s in journalism from the University of Texas at Austin, and went on to work for 13 years as a photojournalist for newspapers.
+Ultimately, I wanted to get out from behind the camera and build a deeper connection with people, so I set a goal for myself: to become a psychotherapist.

-Relocating back to Austin, I completed my Master of Arts in Human Services from St. Edward’s University, graduating in 1996.
-I have worked in a variety of settings, including a MHMR clinic, a pre-release prison focusing on chemical dependency issues, a psychiatric hospital, and an adoption agency.
-Since 2002, I have been in private practice in Austin working with older adolescents, adults, and couples.
+I got a master's in human services from St. Edward’s University, and have worked in a variety of settings, including a MHMR clinic, a pre-release prison focusing on chemical dependency issues, a psychiatric hospital, and an adoption agency.
+Since 2002, I've been in private practice in Austin working with older adolescents, adults, and couples.

 Issues I Work With